-Revenue for the three months ended March 31, 2019 increased \$120,000, or 93%, compared to the three months ended March 31, 2018.
+Revenue for the three months ended June 30, 2019 decreased \$135,000, or 38%, compared to the three months ended June 30, 2018.
 The change in revenues for the periods presented was comprised of the following:

 - Brand and Media Sponsorships.
-The period over period decrease in brand and media sponsorship revenue of \$19,000, or (21)%, was primarily attributable to fluctuations in brand and media sponsorship activities period to period, which is based on the specific partnership arrangements with activities during a particular period, the related performance obligations satisfied during the period and the contractual consideration associated with the activities during the period.
-Brand and media sponsorship revenues for the three months ended March 31, 2019 included revenues for our Red Bull North America, Inc. master brand partnership, and our Logitech G Challenge online tournament commencing in February 2019.
-Brand and media sponsorship revenues for the three months ended March 31, 2018 was primarily comprised of revenues from our Logitech, Inc. brand sponsorship. - Platform-As-A-Service.
+The period over period decrease in brand and media sponsorship revenue was primarily attributable to fluctuations in brand and media sponsorship activities period to period, which is based on the specific partnership arrangements with activities during a particular period, the related performance obligations satisfied during the period, the contractual consideration associated with the activities during the period and the timing associated with the execution of new arrangements.
+Brand and media sponsorship revenues for the three months ended June 30, 2019 included revenues for our Red Bull North America, Inc. ("Red Bull") brand partnership, Red Bull Allstars experience in April 2019 and our Logitech G Challenge online tournament completed in April 2019.
+Brand and media sponsorship revenues for the three months ended June 30, 2018 was primarily comprised of revenues from our Logitech, Inc. and Red Bull brand sponsorships and our June 2018 Red Bull Allstars experience. - Platform-As-A-Service.
 We generate PaaS revenues pursuant to arrangements with brand and media partners, retail venues, game publishers and broadcasters that allow our partners to run amateur esports experiences, and or capture specifically curated gameplay content that is tailored for our partners' distribution channels, leveraging and powered by our Super League gaming and content technology platform.
-PaaS revenue for the three months ended March 31, 2019 included revenues for our Samsung Fortnite event held in New York in March 2019. - Direct to Consumer.
-The decrease in direct to consumer revenue of \$28,000, or 72%, was primarily due to a decrease in the number of paid events during the three months ended March 31, 2019 compared to the prior year quarter.
-In the first quarter of 2019, we held events that were free to play, consistent with our strategic focus on increasing the volume of new gamers and spectators introduced into our customer funnel to increase the number of registered users on our platform, drive consumer conversion, and increase the overall awareness of the Super League brand and technology platform offerings.
+PaaS revenue for the three months ended June 30, 2019 included revenues from Capcom, Inc. related to our Street Fighter® V: Arcade Edition partnership and from Sony related to certain build competitions and related experiences. - Advertising and Content Sales.
+Revenues for the 2018 period presented included revenues from the sale of gameplay and other content generated by us to Nickelodeon (third-party broadcaster) to supplement their YouTube channel programming.
+We expect to continue to expand our revenue generation from the sale of our proprietary and third-party content derived from our technology platform in future periods. - Direct to Consumer.
+The decrease in direct to consumer revenue was primarily due to a decrease in the number of paid experiences offered during the three months ended June 30, 2019 compared to the prior year quarter.
+In the first and second quarter of 2019, we offered experiences that were free to play, consistent with our strategic focus on increasing the volume of new gamers and spectators introduced into our customer funnel to increase the number of registered users on our platform, drive consumer conversion, and increase the overall awareness of the Super League brand and technology platform offerings.
 We intend to continue to offer a combination of paid and free to play experiences going forward.
-During the three months ended March 31, 2018, we charged tournament fees for, and held the online qualifiers and commenced the in-real-life experiences for our City Champs offer.
-Digital subscription revenues for the three months ended March 31, 2019 were primarily comprised of subscription revenues related to our Minehut asset acquisition in June 2018, which provides various Minecraft server hosting services on a subscription basis to the Minecraft gaming community.
+During the three months ended June 30, 2018, we charged tournament fees for, our City Champs youth esports league offer.
+Digital subscription revenues for the three months ended June 30, 2019 were primarily comprised of subscription revenues related to our Minehut asset acquisition in June 2018, which provides various Minecraft server hosting services on a subscription basis to the Minecraft gaming community.